Broken Hearted Soul

 "Broken Hearted Soul" is a single by Ra from the album Black Sun, released on Christmas Day of 2007.
 On the same day, it was available for a free download on Ra's Myspace for only 24 hours.
 The single was available on iTunes as of June 17, 2008.
 "Broken Hearted Soul" received a double feature on the iTunes rock homepage and downloaded 8,000 singles by album launch.
-It also reached #2 on Heatseekers National chart, and #38 on R&R Active Rock.
+It also reached #2 on the Heatseekers National chart and #38 on R&R Active Rock.

 Sahaj said: "'Broken Hearted Soul' is one of the best songs I have ever written".